cts-design/time-sheets/README.md

-Atlas is a customer information and document mangament system for workforce boards.
+# Atlas

+An Automated Tracking, Linking and Archiving Solution for Workforce Development

 ```